“Men’s dress shoes are all the same.”

 Oxfords (also known as Balmorals) are the most popular style choice for men’s dress shoes.
 They are also the most formal of all the options.
 Both closed-toe and closed-lacing oxford shoes create a very sleek silhouette.

-You’ll always find the closed lacing style on Oxford shoes.
+You’ll always find the closed-lacing style on Oxford shoes.
 It’s one of the defining features of this style, along with cap toes and a slight heel.

 The closed lacing creates a tighter fit for your shoe, which generates a very well-defined shape.

 You can wear these shoes nearly anywhere.
-They will look very polished with any business suit, appropriate for any business meeting or day at the office.
+They will look very polished with any business suit, appropriate for any business meeting or a day at the office.

-You’ll always be able to identify Oxford shoes by their closed lacing style.
+You’ll always be able to identify Oxford shoes by their closed-lacing style.
 This refers to how the shoe is constructed.